Karate Combat Signs British-Brazilian Presenter Layla Anna-Lee

 “Layla gets fighting, I’ll tell you,” says Bas Rutten, Karate Combat Ambassador and Commentator.
 “She knows so much about it I bet she could do some damage in the fighting pit if she wanted to try.
 As for Josh, I’m proud to have a wingman with so much experience covering so many martial arts.
 He is a BJJ black belt himself so he knows what he is talking about.
 The action comes fast and furious and this team doesn’t mix up its mawashi geris!”

 Layla Anna-Lee is a groundbreaking sports media presenter and content producer.
 She has become the female face of the European combat sports scene, fronting the hottest promotion and hosting her own MMA show.
-Layla is also known for co-hosting the Best of FIFA Awards with Idris Elba, and for being entrusted by major networks such as ESPN, BBC, and NBC to interview some of the biggest stars in football—including Messi, Ronaldo, and Beckham to name a few.
+Layla is also known for co-hosting The Best Fifa Football Awards with Idris Elba, and for being entrusted by major networks such as ESPN, BBC, and NBC to interview some of the biggest stars in football—including Messi, Ronaldo, and Beckham to name a few.
 Layla even anchors the world’s greatest five-a-side competition, Neymar Jr’s 5, with Neymar himself, for Red Bull.
-Her TV career began when director Danny Boyle hired her as the narrator of the London Olympics Opening Ceremony for an audience of 1 billion.
+Her TV career took off when director Danny Boyle hired her as the narrator of the London Olympics Opening Ceremony for an audience of 1 billion.

 "Now fight fans can fully geek out on elite athletes adapting to a powerful new rules set that displays the most beautiful and brutal elements of Karate.
 Karate Combat brings high adrenalin, high discipline, and highlight finishes," said Karate Combat Presenter Layla Anna-Lee.
 "With Josh, who I've worked with for years, and the legend that is Bas Rutten, Karate Combat has created a global A-Team."